Gertrude Charlotte Margaret Alrey1

 Citations

-Sheffield Airey Neave1
+Sheffield Alrey Neave1

 M, #314202, b.
 20 April 1879, d.
 31 December 1961

-Sheffield Airey Neave was born on 20 April 1879.1 He was the son of Sheffield Henry Morier Neave and Gertrude Charlotte Margaret Alrey.2 He married, firstly, Dorothy Middleton, daughter of Lt.-Col. Arthur Thomson Middleton, on 29 April 1915.1 He married, secondly, Mary Irene Hodges, daughter of Henry Hodges, on 18 October 1946.1 He died on 31 December 1961 at age 82.1
+Sheffield Alrey Neave was born on 20 April 1879.1 He was the son of Sheffield Henry Morier Neave and Gertrude Charlotte Margaret Alrey.2 He married, firstly, Dorothy Middleton, daughter of Lt.-Col. Arthur Thomson Middleton, on 29 April 1915.1 He married, secondly, Mary Irene Hodges, daughter of Henry Hodges, on 18 October 1946.1 He died on 31 December 1961 at age 82.1

 Citations